 The McClure Law Group divorce attorneys’ high-energy, tough, no-nonsense demeanor and dynamic presence make each of them powerful litigators.
 The team of attorneys at the McClure Law Group aim to deliver maximum results utilizing their experience in tax law, complex financial and property matters, litigation, international divorce and family legal matters.
-We have decades of experience identifying and building a compelling case to protect every conceivable resource or asset, including:
+We have decades of experience identifying and building a compelling case to protect every conceivable resource and asset, including:

 - Assets owned in more than one state or country

-- Convoluted income streams from numerous sources, including stock options, performance incentive payments, bonuses and award trips, royalties, and capital gains.
+- Convoluted income streams from numerous sources, including stock options, performance incentive payments, bonuses and award trips, royalties, and capital gains

-- Valuation of personal and business real estate property, businesses and other assets
+- Valuation of personal and business real estate property, businesses, and other assets

-- Equitable division of tax-deferred retirement accounts: IRAs, 401(k) plans and pensions
+- Equitable division of tax-deferred retirement accounts: IRAs, 401(k) plans, and pensions

 - Equitable division of stock options and restricted stock